It’s been a blur of flour, butter, and chocolate around here lately, and honestly, you’d think I’d be sick of it. But I’m not.

 For the last month, I’ve been embracing holiday baking with arms wide open – and have the freezer full of cookies to prove it.
 There were the oatmeal chocolate chip cookies, yes.
 Then the crumbly brown butter cookies.
 Next, Earl Grey.

-Right now, even as I type this, my sore throat aching and six blankets on top of me (thank you, winter), I’m dreaming of Molly’s peppermint bark and deciding I’ll have time to make it, too.
-Priorities, you know?
+Right now, even as I type this, my sore throat aching and six blankets on top of me (thank you, winter), I’m dreaming of no-bake butter balls and peppermint marshmallows, and deciding I’ll have time to make those, too.